- My Studies

 Good to know before submitting your application

 It is your own responsibility to come up with and develop a project idea (with support from your academic supervisor or other relevant contact people).
 Your supervisor at Malmö University is the one you should turn to with questions regarding academic content.
 Various organisations can also offer project ideas.
-The MFS coordinator may assist you with contacts.
+The MFS coordinator may assist you with contacts, but in general it is your own responsibility to find and make contact with relevant organisations/people.

 When assessing your application, the decision group will consider how likely a successful field study is based on your application, so it is important that you clearly explain: